 This isn’t easy in the digital age that we live in, but many children do develop these habits and if you’d like some support with this, please ask!

 1. We expect every child at Lansbury Lawrence to read a book at their level every day.

 - In Early Years, the child should share the reading with an adult.

-- In KS2, children are given an accelerated reader book at their level.
+- In KS2, children are given an accelerated reader book at their instructional level.
 The school checks their success through talking to the children and monitoring their quizzes and reading age.
-Because the school uses Accelerated Reader to look at reading habits, there is no longer the need to use a reading record.
+Because the school uses Accelerated Reader to look at reading habits, there is no need to use a reading record.